Last updated: December 2022

 Third-party liability insurance

 In the event that an accident is proved to be a result of your negligence, it’s good to know that someone is fighting in your corner.
-Pedalsure is here to keep you enjoying every moment on your bike with peace of mind.
-You can find out more about our insurance policies by reading our full guide or reading our policy documents.
-You can now get a free gold rated Hiplok DX D-lock worth £69.99 with any new insurance policy, just one of many ways we protect both you and your bike.
+Our specialist cycling insurance is here to keep you enjoying every moment on your bike with peace of mind.